conradakunga/Blog/_posts/2025-05-21-determining-the-operating-system-sql-server-is-running-on-remotely.md

 >
 > On SQL Server 2022 (16.x) and later versions, you require `VIEW SERVER PERFORMANCE STATE` permission on the server.

+However, the solution using `@@version` has no such restrictions; this information is available to low-privilege users.

 ### TLDR

 **SQL Server exposes properties and system views that you can query to obtain some server information.**